rte-france/Grid2Op/docs/available_envs.rst

 .. warning::

-    We dont' recommend to create any of these environments at all, unless you want to perform some specific dedicated tests.
+    We don't recommend to create any of these environments at all, unless you want to perform some specific dedicated tests.

     This is why we don't detail them in this documentation.